SumoLogic/sumologic-documentation/blog-service/2024-07-05-collection.md

 We're excited to announce the release of our new Salesforce Version 3.X.X source, which provides an upgraded authorization method to client credentials flow.

-If you have the Salesforce source set and decided to upgrade it, you will need to update your source configuration according to the instructions below:
+If you have the Salesforce source set up and choose to upgrade it, follow the instructions below to update your source configuration:

 ### Vendor configuration